 It's very common to need to extract text or text lines from within program source.
-The way Python likes to have its text indented, however, means that there will often be extra spaces appended to the beginning of each line, as well as possibly extra lines at the start and end of the text that are there for inclusion in the program source, but not useful in the resulting data.
+The way Python likes to have its text indented, however, means that there will often be extra spaces appended to the beginning of each line, as well as possibly extra lines at the start and end of the text that are present for inclusion in the program source, but not useful in the resulting data.

 This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, or require constant wheel-reinvention.